y-ncao/Python-Study/about.md

 2. The Memcache problem
 3. Support for different browsers on different OS.
 Especially on mobile device.
 Had a problem about memory using on iOS device.

+#####6.
+About Team and Workflow
+1. We don't have a QA, we are our own QAs.
+We don't have a PM but we like grokking the business from the ground up, helping to steer our strategy, and defining and prioritizing our business.
+2. Use remedy and redmine as our bug tracker
+3. We work in iterative agile way.
+We wanted to work like Scrum and actually currently my manager's role is almost same as Scrum Master, but since we are in a small team, we are not tight to the sprints.

 -----

 ###Questions: